developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Power Configuration - Auto Power Off

-This Managed Configuration allows an Administrator using an EMM to configure whether/how device power is automatically turned off as part of automatic power control, and should be specified if and only if the Managed Configuration **Power Configuration - Auto Power Control** is specified.
+This Managed Configuration allows an Administrator using an EMM to configure whether/how device power is automatically turned off as part of automatic power control, and should be specified only if the Managed Configuration **Power Configuration - Auto Power Control** is specified.

 The value of this Managed Configuration specifies one of the following values